 - Android phone

-It’s really easy and it’ll take you just a couple of minutes to set everything up.
+It’s really easy to use and it’ll take you just a couple of minutes to set everything up.
 Once it’s installed, configuring TunnelBear for optimal personal experience is as comprehensive as it gets.

 TunnelBear On Your PC